 Research has shown that kids may have difficulty studying because they lack study skills, thus increasing the likelihood they will be unsuccessful and reinforcing the anxiety cycle.
 Looking at your child’s study patterns can help narrow down what may be happening that is contributing to the anxiety.

-What can you do?: If study skills are a problem, the solution is to teach them new study skills.
+What can you do as a parent?
+If study skills are a problem, the solution is to teach them new study skills.
 The internet is filled with information on teaching study skills to students who don't have them, and your school may offering services to help with this skill.

 Does your child believe they won’t succeed?